Algorithmic Game Theory

 Exam

-For CMS students and students wishing to use this course for modules INF-B-510 or INF-B-520, there will be a written exam (90min).
+For CMS/Erasmus students and students wishing to use this course for modules INF-B-510 or INF-B-520, there will be a written exam (90min).
 The exam will be closed book, i.e. without notes, and no other resources (in particular technical aids) are permitted.

 For anyone else (INF-VERT-2/6, INF-BAS-2/6, INF-PM-FOR, IST) the exam will be oral.
 To obtain an exam slot, please contact the CL group's secretary.